• Skip to primary navigation

 Ingredients and Substitutions

-Easy to tweak and customize to your personal preference, this vegan worcestershire recipe is pretty close to what I remember the original tasting like.
-Here's the handful of pantry staples I used to make this 20 minute vegan condiment (along with some easy ingredient substitutions depending what you have on hand):
+Easy to tweak and customize to your personal preference, this worcestershire recipe is pretty close to what I remember the original tasting like.
+Here's the handful of pantry staples I used to make this 20 minute vegan condiment:

 Ingredients for vegan worcestershire sauce in bowls on white counter.